 1 -2 cups white frosting

-1 (7 1/2 inch) Earth Day candy topper
+1 (7 ½ inch) Earth Day candy topper

 4 ounces yellow modeling chocolate (recipe, here) or fondant

-10 inch baking pan
+10-inch baking pan

 small alphabet cutters

-Bake a brownie in a 10 inch baking pan.
+- Bake a brownie in a 10-inch baking pan.

-Cover the brownie with white frosting.
+- Cover the brownie with white frosting.

-Roll out yellow modeling chocolate or fondant and cut out "Love the World You Have" or "Love the World You're On."
+- Roll out yellow modeling chocolate or fondant and cut out "Love the World You Have" or "Love the World You're On."

-- Set candy topper in center of the frosted brownie.
-Arrange letters around topper.
+- Set candy topper in the center of the frosted brownie.

-It’s ready to serve.
+- Once it's decorated it's ready to serve.

 - If you have a gas stove, turn it on and carefully hold the metal blade of a long sharp knife over the flame.
 DO NOT get your hand near the flame.
 This only takes 5-10 seconds.

-Once the blade of the knife is hot, it will cut right through the chocolate with ease.
+- Once the blade of the knife is hot, it will cut right through the chocolate with ease.